Place of power

 In 1962 Ken Currie found convincing proof of impact hypothesis: impactites – rocks with characteristic deformations caused by meteorite explosion.
-Such rocks can even have a melted crust, which is enriched with vapour of meteorite.
+Such rocks can even have a melted crust, which is enriched with the vapor of meteorite.

 Upon the request of Quebec geographers, crater was renamed in 1968 – "New Quebec crater".
 Current – and the original local name – "Pingualuit" – was returned in 1999.

-Impact crater to a large extent has preserved its original, bowl shaped form.
+Impact crater to a large extent has preserved its original, bowl-shaped form.
 Width of Pingualuit crater is 3 440 m, depth – 400 m.
 Rims of the crater rise up to 160 m above the surrounding tundra.
-Crater rim is the highest point in whole region, 667 m above the sea level.
+Crater rim is the highest point in the whole region, 667 m above the sea level.
 Before the glacial ages rims definitely were higher – glaciers have eroded them.

-Crater sits on a bulge – catastrophic impact has fractured rocks in wide area and increased their volume.
+Crater sits on a bulge – the catastrophic impact has fractured rocks in a wide area and increased their volume.

 Impact took place approximately 1.4 million years ago, in Pleistocene.
-Meteorite hit more than 2 billion years old, Archaean granodiorite – very hard rock – and almost immediately evaporated in terrible explosion, which melted thousands of tons of stone and viped away all life for hundreds of kilometres around the crater.
+The meteorite hit more than 2 billion years old, Archaean granodiorite – very hard rock – and almost immediately evaporated in a terrible explosion, which melted thousands of tons of stone and wiped away all life for hundreds of kilometers around the crater.

 Analysis shows that meteorite was chondritic (stone) with siderophile element enrichment (e.g. rich with metals).

 In the crater is located large lake.
-Diameter of Pingualuik lake ir 2.8 – 3.2 km, depth – 267 m.
+The diameter of Pingualuik lake is 2.8 – 3.2 km, depth – 267 m.
 Rims of crater rise up to 163 m above the lake level and are very steep – 30 – 45 °.

 It is dangerous to descend to the lake – there is only one place where one can access the water safely.

-Lake in a right lighting (what is very rare here) has amazing, incredible blue color.
+Lake in the right lighting (what is very rare here) has an amazing, incredible blue color.
 Secchi disk is visible well over 35 m depth – one of the best results in the world.
-Just a few lakes, like Crater Lake in USA, Baikal in Russia and earlier measurements of Lake Mashū in Japan have results above 40 m.
+Just a few lakes, like Crater Lake in the USA, Baikal in Russia and earlier measurements of Lake Mashū in Japan have results above 40 m.

-This clarity of water is explained by several factors.
+This clarity of the water is explained by several factors.
 There are no outlets and no significant inlets in this lake.
-For most part – from early November to July – lake is covered with ice.
-And finally – this is remote place – nearest village Kangiqsujuaq is 100 km west from the crater.
+For the most part – from early November to July – the lake is covered with ice.
+And finally – this is a remote place – nearest village Kangiqsujuaq is 100 km west from the crater.